raganwald/braythwayt.com/_posts/2014-09-07-trial-separation.md

 And that is quite enough.
 So, here goes.
 No tweets, no reading twitter, no checking various automated searches (like "JavaScript Allonge"), nada.
 Same for Reddit. `/r/programming` and `/r/javascript`, I <3 the people and discourse there greatly.
 I value the existance of the people who make those places great.

 But alas...
 It is as if I had a friend living in a country that is racist, or dangerous for women, or run by a dystopian oligarchy.
-I might like them very much, but I'm not going to visit right now.
+I might like my friend very much, but I'm not going to visit them until their environment changes.

 I will revisit my feelings on Monday, September 22nd.
 Until then...
 [Be Ever Wonderful][1].